 in Metro Denver, Colorado

 Welcome to Apartment Perspective.
-In addition to JRES analysis of vacancy, demand and rental rate trends, Apartment Perspective includes a survey of all apartment projects under construction and proposed in metro Denver, and all communities started and completed during the 4th quarter.
-Apartment demand trends based on employment growth are compared with supply trends to provide an assessment of apartment market conditions over the foreseeable future.
+In addition to the JRES analysis of vacancy, demand and rental rate trends, Apartment Perspective includes a list of all apartment projects under construction and proposed in metro Denver, and all communities started and completed during the 1st quarter of 2021.

 If you are a paid subscriber of Apartment Perspective, please click on the Read More button below.
 To consider subscribing, view a recent past issue of Apartment Perspective at:

 You may also want to consider other JRES publications – Real Estate Perspective and Cherry Creek Perspective at: